 4-The Stage of Development:

 The development stage of a startup is important for investors, and this is the part where they spend more time in doing due diligence before investing in a startup.
 Maybe, no one is interested when it was in ideation, but as soon as you got a beta product, it starts attracting the attention.
-Analysis of the development stage, partnerships in place, resources, partnership and funds needed must be the part of business plan that you will use to pitch he investors.
+Analysis of the development stage, partnerships in place, resources, partnership and funds needed must be the part of the business plan that you will use to pitch the investors.

 5- The Team:

 Yes, it matters for the investors.
 They do consider the potential and achievements of the team.
 After all, they want to be sure that their money is in right hands.
-So, make sure to include an impressive team section in the business plan.
+So, make sure to include an impressive startup team section in the business plan.
 If it’s the first venture of the team and no one has an achievement yet, you may include the details of your university projects, volunteer work or something where you gave back something to the community!